Upper Gastrointestinal (GI) Cancer Services

 Upper gastrointestinal cancers include:

-The Upper GI team specialise in diagnosing, treating and caring for people with cancers of the upper GI tract including oesophagus (gullet/food pipe), stomach, pancreas, liver, gall bladder and biliary tree.
+The Upper GI team specialise in diagnosing, treating, and caring for people with cancers of the upper GI tract.
+The team also care for some patients with premalignant conditions such as High Grade Dysphagia HGD.

-The management of Upper GI cancers depends on the presenting stage of disease and patient fitness.
+The management of Upper GI cancers depends on the stage of disease and patient fitness.

 The investigations and subsequent treatments can at first appear quite complex and daunting.
 From the point of referral, all patients are seen promptly by a member of the specialist team and each individual case will be presented and discussed within our Multi-disciplinary Team (MDT) meetings.
 Patients will be guided through the relevant tests and investigations and will be actively involved in decisions regarding their care.